Jeanie Stewart joined Flick Electric Co. last year after receiving an $800 monthly power bill from her previous retailer.

 “I was able to see for the first time what power I was using, at what time of the day, and what it was costing me,” she says.

 Not only this, but Jeanie’s Flick power bills tell her exactly how much she has saved since joining.
-Her latest bill (from May 2016) showed savings of $1033.70 since she switched around August 2015.
+Her bill (from May 2016) showed savings of $1033.70 since she switched around August 2015.

 If all New Zealand households were to switch to the cheapest electricity retailers for their areas, the Electricity Authority estimates the country could save as much as $280m.

-Now’s a great time to make the change to Flick.
+Pre-winter is a great time to make the change to Flick.
 The sooner you join, the more you’ll save.